 A good credit score is an excellent starting point for anyone considering a mortgage, including a VA loan.
 However, one of the best benefits of the VA loan program is its relaxed credit requirements.

 Potential borrowers don't have to possess blemish-free credit reports and elite credit scores to secure VA financing or get advantageous rates and terms.
 The VA loan program seeks to accommodate as many military buyers as possible with a simple and accessible mortgage.

+At Veterans United, we typically look for a minimum median FICO® Score of 620.
 If your credit isn't quite up to par, don't worry.
 We've got a team of credit consultants to work to improve your credit score — no strings attached.

 It's important to understand the VA's role in the VA loan process.
 The VA doesn't set a minimum credit score requirement but instructs lenders to make sound judgments.

 The VA's role is to oversee the program and guarantee a portion of each loan in case of default.
 But the VA does not issue loans, and the agency does not enforce credit score minimums.
 Private lenders handle both of these duties.